 To help avoid illness, the American Heartworm Society (AHS) recommends that all dogs are treated with heartworm prevention and that puppies are started on prevention as early as possible and no later than 8 weeks of age.
 The AHS also recommends all dogs and puppies, even those currently on heartworm prevention, are tested for infection once a year.

 Your veterinarian will test a blood sample for the presence of heartworms.
-All dogs that are confirmed to be heartworm positive should be treated even if they don’t show any symptoms.
 Heartworm disease is a serious and progressive illness, and the earlier it’s detected and treated, the better chance dogs have of surviving and limiting permanent damage to their lungs and heart.
 If your dog tests positive, treatment is expensive and can come with risk.
-However, treatment is necessary to save your dog’s life.
+However, treatment will be necessary to save your dog’s life.

 What's the key?
 Prevention